 Let’s be honest—people don’t like change.
 Change is rarely welcome.
 Normally people like to keep things as they are and they become fraught if there is a significant change in vision, strategies, teaching methods and materials.
 However, it needs to be reminded that in most scenarios changes are geared towards improvements.
 It’s time that teachers and tutors become better and better each day.
 We want them to be the best they can possibly be so that they can play an important role in the improvement of student performance and achievement.
+Sometimes students need help and they start googling “write my essay today”.
+It can be a good practice, ‘cause learning from alternative sources can also be fruitful.

 The following as some of the strategies that we have put forward to that we believe can nurture an atmosphere ripe for enhancing student achievement and student learning.
 Let’s get started: